OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 - Sliding window, when need to inspect a range of numbers/characters
     - i.e. inspect subarray/substring
-- When required time complexity is O(n)
+- When the most optimal time complexity is O(n)
-- When no extra Space is required
+- When we want to use no extra space to solve
-- Palindrome
+- Palindrome problems

 The two pointers can move in the same direction or the opposite direction